PikalaxALT/gmmem/README.md

 `-g` - Run in Generate mode.
 This mode randomly samples a set of means and (co)variances from which to generate the data mixture.
 It then saves the data mixture to the file specified by `-f`.

 `-r` - Run in Read mode.
 This mode initializes the data matrix from the file specified by `-f`.
+This is useful for if you want to rerun EM on the same data to find a new local optimum.

 `-f FILENAME` - File to use for reading or writing the data matrix.
 By default, the file `gsl.mat` will be used.